 American Society of Anesthesiologists

 Nitrous oxide has a long history of use in labor and is widely considered safe for both mother and baby (1).
-Let’s look at what some medical associations have to say about it.
 According to the chair of obstetric anesthesia for the American Society of Anesthesiologists, “It is very, very safe, and is probably the most commonly used anesthetic in history.
 The low concentrations that we use in labor make it very safe and the self-administration makes it really safe for moms.
 And while there aren’t specific studies for babies, the volume of worldwide use for labor gives tons of experiential data that it’s safe for babies (2).”

 American College of Obstetrics and Gynecologists